MikelMNJ/front-end-template/README.md

 **View app**: https://starterapp.netlify.app

-This project is created with create-react-app and heavily modified with features that enable you to quickly get up and running with a highly scalable, production-ready, web app.
+This project is created with Vite and bolstered with features that enable you to quickly get up and running with a highly scalable, production-ready, web app.
-It is also made specifically for MongoDB and Netlify, with Netlify lambda functions and built on Node 16.x

 The app contains the following features to get you started:

 **Front-end**:<br />
 * Routing.
-* Global state management (equal to Redux).
+* Global state management (Redux).
 * Account creation, authentication and password reset flows with manual/auto log out.
 * Feature flags.
-* Front-end middleware/afterware support for global state updates.
+* Front-end middleware support for global state updates.
-* Notification system &mdash; dispatch from front-end to send UI feedback or send from back-end to convey server feedback (see the **Back-end** section for details).
+* Notification system &mdash; dispatch from front-end to send UI feedback or send from your back-end to convey server feedback.
-* Style-sheet variable compatibility in JavaScript files.
+* Styled-Components for clean, React compatible, component styling.

 Feel free to clone, modify and start your own projects with this template.